An intuitive way to understand the Gospel

 He made a plan.

-Slowly, deliberately, He began rescuing a remnant - shaping people over time, working through history, preserving a line that would carry His intent forward.
+Slowly, deliberately, He began rescuing a remnant - shaping a people over time, working through history, preserving a line that would carry His intent forward.
 They failed repeatedly.
-But the plan continued.
+His plan did not.

 Eventually, He stepped into the world Himself.

-His name was Jehoshua - shortened to Jeshua - later rendered in Greek as Iesous, and in English today we pronounce as Jesus.
+His name was Jehoshua, shortened to Jeshua, rendered in Greek as Iesous, and in English today, Jesus.

 He loved in a way broken humanity could barely comprehend.

-And then He allowed Himself to be killed - not because He lost, but because He came to absorb the consequences of our choices.
+And then He allowed Himself to be killed - not because He couldn’t stop it, but because He came to absorb the consequences of our choices.
+A self-sacrifice, out of love.

 He was tortured and executed on a cross.

-He walked, ate, spoke, and interacted with those who loved Him.
-They understood who He was — and what it meant.
+He walked, ate, spoke, and met with those who loved Him, those who doubted Him, and even some who hated Him.
+Lives were permanently altered.
+Those who saw Him understood who He was - and what it all meant.

 The invitation